China's Fosun billionaire founder Guo assisting authorities with investigation

 The ECB declined comment.

 Guo, 48, has built an empire of industrial companies, alongside a host of insurance, banking and asset management firms.
-He is a delegate to the Chinese People's Political Consultative Conference and has amassed a personal net worth of $5.7 billion, according to Forbes.
+He is a delegate to the Chinese People's Political Consultative Conference and has amassed a personal net worth of $5.7 billion (£3.7 billion), according to Forbes.

 He underlined his global ambitions earlier this year, closing a billion-dollar takeover of the Club Med resort chain.
 In total Fosun has spent more than $30 billion on foreign acquisitions and at the end of June 2015 it had total assets worth $55 billion.